jkampich1411/selfhosted-google-docs/docs/source/hetzner.rst

 Prerequisites
 -------------
 .. warning::
-    According to `Hetzners Terms of Service <https://www.hetzner.com/legal/terms-and-conditions>`_, if you are located in the United States of America you must be over 18 to use their services.
+    According to `Hetzner's Terms of Service <https://www.hetzner.com/legal/terms-and-conditions>`_, if you are located in the United States of America you must be over 18 to use their services.
 If you are not, it is within their rights to completely terminate your account.
 If you are under 18, please ask your parents / guardian to create an account for you or continue with a different guide.
 Recommended: (:doc:`raspberrypi`)

 .. warning::
-    According to `DuckDNSs Terms of Service <https://www.duckdns.org/tac.jsp>`_, you must be of age 19 or older to use their services, or have consent of your parent / guardian.
+    According to `DuckDNS's Terms of Service <https://www.duckdns.org/tac.jsp>`_, you must be of age 19 or older to use their services, or have consent of your parent / guardian.
 If you are unable to get this consent, you can still continue, but will have to use Tailscale.
 You will find more information about this later in this guide.

 .. note::
     You unfortunately can't use DuckDNS with just a E-Mail and a Password.
 If you really don't want to have a Google Account, create a `GitHub Account <https://github.com>`_ and log in with that one.